The Best Value Funds for 2022

 These value-focused mutual funds and ETFs all earn Morningstar Analyst Ratings of Silver or better.

-That being said, there may be good reason for some investors to explore value-oriented mutual funds and exchange-traded funds today.
-If you’ve been using discrete funds for your growth and value exposures, for instance, you may find that your once-balanced style portfolio is woefully out of whack: Specifically, it may be light on value given growth’s extended run.
-Or you may be among those who think value stocks are finally going to have their day and you’d like to tilt your portfolio toward that style.
+Despite the recent runup, there may be good reason for some investors to explore value-oriented mutual funds and exchange-traded funds today.
+If you've been using discrete funds for your growth and value exposures, for instance, you may find that your once-balanced style portfolio may need rebalancing.
+Specifically, it may be light on value given growth's extended run.
+Or you may be among those who think that value stocks are, in fact, staging a comeback, and you'd like to tilt your portfolio toward that style.

 There are many fine value funds and ETFs to choose from.
 Today we're shining a spotlight on those that land in the U.S. large-value, mid-value, or small-value Morningstar Categories and have at least one share class that earns a Morningstar Analyst Rating of Silver or better.
 (We expect such highly rated funds to outperform over a full market cycle.)

 For most investors, your search can begin and end in the large-value category.
 The table below features funds and ETFs from that category with at least one share class that earns a Gold or Silver fund analyst rating.

 But choosing a value fund isn't as simple as throwing a dart at this list.
 Don't over-rely on a fund's category placement to tell you everything you need to know; there's a good deal of variety among strategies in the large-value category.

 Some value funds, for instance, place a greater emphasis on dividend-paying stocks than others.
 (And not all dividend-seekers are alike.
 Several favor high-yielding stocks, while many prefer dividend growers carrying lower yields.)
 Other large-value funds don't have dividends on the brain--income is secondary, if it's considered at all.
 Those preferences can lead to different performance and risk profiles.